pakin6509681182/cs299-term-project-66/README.md

 ```python
 python -m http.server
 ```
+Or use can use any other method to run a local server
 4. Open your web browser and go to http://localhost:8000/
+5. Open CS299_TermProject_Frog.html
-5. Enjoy the Froggy
+6. Enjoy the Froggy